-They may not all be super-rare, but these hummingbirds are among the most beautiful sights to see if you are on a bird tour anywhere in the southern Americas, from Honduras through countries such as Ecuador, Peru and Bolivia and as far south as Chile.
+They may not all be super-rare, but these hummingbirds are among the most beautiful sights to see if you are on a bird tour anywhere in Central and South America, from Honduras through countries such as Ecuador, Peru and Bolivia and as far south as Chile.
 And finding them can be an enjoyable challenge.

 1. White-necked Jacobin

 This large hummingbird has quite a wide range, stretching as it does from southern Mexico through Guatemala, Honduras, Panama, Costa Rica, Venezuela, Colombia, northern and eastern Peru, Bolivia and northern Brazil.

 They are also found in the Caribbean – in Trinidad and Tobago – although it is questionable if they are breeding there.